lphansen/RiskUncertaintyValue/README.md

 [src/quickguide.ipynb](https://github.com/lphansen/RiskUncertaintyValue/blob/main/src/quickguide.ipynb)

 - Provides a quick guide to solve the DSGE model using the expansion suite, as well as how to compute IRF, approximate, and simulate variables.
+It takes the Bansal Yaron Long-run Risk Model used in the [shockelasticity.ipynb](https://github.com/lphansen/RiskUncertaintyValue/blob/main/shockelasticity.ipynb) as an example.
 - Provides some examples for `LinQuadVar` computations

 ## Source Files